 Fido and Spot will be happier at home than at the market.
 It's a bustling scene where they could easily get stepped on, and pets aren't allowed.

 Remember how exciting it was as a kid when you got a free food sample at the supermarket?
 The farmers market is like that, but with the best local fruits, veggies, and gourmet goodies Boulder has to offer.
 On what other block can you try a slice of juicy, fresh-cut summer tomato, a piece of melt-in-your-mouth Haystack Mountain goat cheese, a kettle-roasted cherry vanilla almond for dessert, and then wash it all down with a cup of sweet, locally brewed Sanctuary Chai?

 The market also offers a food court where you can buy ready-to-eat food from local restaurants (think tamales, steamed dumplings, pizza and fresh-pressed juices).
 Grab a plate and take a seat at the tables or under a shady cottonwood on the grass.

 Part of the charm of the market is its festival-like atmosphere and gorgeous setting: Boulder Creek babbles by, grassy Central Park and its shady trees beckon picnickers, and views of the Flatirons can be glimpsed.
-The Boulder Museum of Contemporary Art's entrance is on the market path (and the museum is free on Saturdays), as is the awe-inducing hand-carved and -painted Boulder Dushanbe Teahouse, a gift from Boulder’s sister city in Tajikistan.
+The Boulder Museum of Contemporary Art's (BMoCA's) entrance is on the market path as is the awe-inducing hand-carved and -painted Boulder Dushanbe Teahouse, a gift from Boulder’s sister city in Tajikistan.